tikaraj21/brt_pms/README.md

 ```

 Go to the admin panel http://host/backend/web/ and change the username and password.
-The default username and password is superadmin/superadmin.
+The default username and password is superadmin/superadmin and tika/tika123

 Done, Enjoy!

 Demo
 ----
-Please visit [http://demo.writesdown.com/](http://demo.writesdown.com/) for the demo.
+Please visit [http://bentray.work/brt_pms/](http://bentray.work/brt_pms/) for the demo.